Joe Burrow Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Season Stats

-- He also adds 108 rushing yards (7.2 ypg) on 35 carries while scoring two touchdowns on the ground.
+- He also has 108 rushing yards on 35 carries with two touchdowns, averaging 7.2 yards per game.

-- The Bengals, who rank seventh in the NFL in points scored, have dropped back to pass 54.9% of the time while opting for the ground attack 45.1% of the time.
+- The Bengals, who rank seventh in the NFL in points scored, have dropped back to pass 54.9% of the time while running the ball 45.1% of the time.

 - Burrow accounts for 51.0% of his team's red zone plays, with 51 of his 481 pass attempts coming from inside the opponent's 20-yard line.